smith-chem-wisc/MetaMorpheus/README.md

 * G-PTM-D: Post-translational modification (PTM) discovery framework, which expands the scope of peptide identifications to include both known and unknown PTMs.

+* Quantification: Ultrafast quantification of peptide abundances is enabled.
+Values reported are from the intensity of the most intense and most abundant isotopic form.
+Correlation with MaxQuant results are ~90%.
+Caveat Emptor!

+* TMT: TMT-tagged peptides may be searched and identified by selecting the tmt.txt modification and setting it to fixed.
+Reporter ion abundances are not yet reported.
+GPTM-D discovery may be run with TMT-tagged peptides.

 ## Example Usage (GUI)

 1. Download the files at [https://uwmadison.box.com/v/MetaMorpheusPublic](https://uwmadison.box.com/v/MetaMorpheusPublic).